Kaiser-Franz-Josef-Greisenasyl

 Due to the influx of people to Innsbruck as a result of industrialisation and urbanisation and the sale of two poorhouses in St. Nikolaus, the situation in Innsbruck was particularly tense around 1900.
 Johann von Sieberer, who was already of an advanced age at the time, decided to support the city of Innsbruck by planning the project and financing a large part of it to establish an asylum for the elderly.
 The city under Mayor Wilhelm Greil had to commit to providing a building site, taking over the development of the sewage system and electrification and the costs for legal matters, architects and construction management.
 The city's poor relief office was to run the retirement home.
 The care was left to the Sisters of Charity of St Vincent and Paul.

-Baron Johann von Sieberer's idea was to give older couples the opportunity to spend their twilight years together.
+The idea Freiherr Johann von Sieberers was to give older couples the opportunity to spend their twilight years together.
 By the standards of the time, the rooms were well equipped with iron beds, bedside cabinets, wardrobes and spittoons.
 The unadorned room was intended to make it easier to maintain the accommodation and keep it free of vermin and pests.
 Residents who were difficult to socialise, such as alcoholics, were accepted but housed separately.
 Facilities such as the old people's asylum and orphanage were very important for the development of the town.

-The retirement home still exists to this day, even though it has of course been modernised several times.
-The builder, Baron Johann von Sieberer, is commemorated by the moderate lettering on the east side of the building "Gespendet von einem Patrioten".
+The retirement home still exists to this day, although it has of course been modernised several times.
+The moderate lettering on the east side of the building commemorates the builder "Gespendet von einem Patrioten".

 Johann von Sieberer: Innsbruck's good spirit